capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ### Goals

-- How to reference a Interface to be called in a Action workflow.
+- How to reference an Interface to be called in a Action workflow.
 - How to use and pass input parameters to Interfaces,
 - How to reference output TypeInstances from a called Interface.
 - How to conditionally call an Interface.